sribalaji-16/VSD-RTL_Design_And_Synthesis/README.md

 # VSD-RTL_Design_And_Synthesis
-## Day 1 – Introduction, Linux Commands & Basic Simulation
+## Day 1 – Introduction to Simulator and Synthesizer

-The first session covered essential Linux usage for RTL development, including directory navigation, file handling, and tool execution.
-I gained a clear understanding of RTL code, testbench roles, and simulation output.
-Using iverilog for compilation and GTKWave for waveform analysis, I developed basic combinational Verilog modules, created testbenches, and studied signal behavior through .vcd waveform files.
-This provided the foundational skills required for simulation-based design verification.
+This session outlines the standard workflow for digital logic design using open-source tools.
+It covers the role of the simulator (`Icarus Verilog`) and the waveform viewer (`GTKWave`) in the verification of Register Transfer Level (`RTL`) designs.

-## Day 2 – RTL Synthesis with Yosys
+## Day 2: Timing Libraries, Synthesis Styles, and Flip-Flop RTL

-This day introduced the concept of RTL synthesis and how hardware is derived from Verilog descriptions.
-I used Yosys commands to analyze, optimize, and synthesize RTL designs, ensuring the correct top module was specified.
-From the generated gate-level netlists, I observed how RTL operations are mapped into standard-cell components such as logic gates and flip-flops, strengthening the connection between abstract RTL code and actual hardware logic.
+In this we learn about the given below topics such as
+- What is this library file and why we use
+- Learning abt the SKY130 timing library file
+- Undertanding the Synthesis flow (i.e Hierarchical vs. Flattened Synthesis)
+- Using yosys for the clk based (i.e ff based) synthesis

+## Day 3: Combinational and Sequential Optimization

+This session emphasized the distinction between combinational and sequential logic optimizations,major types of optimizations which are
+- `Combinational Optimization`
+   - Contant Propagation
+     - Direct Optimization
+   - Boolean Logic OPtimization
+     - K-Map
+     - Quine McKluskey
+- `Sequential Optimization`
+   - Basic
+     - Sequential Constant propagation
+   - Advanced
+     - State optimization(optimization of unused states)
+     - Retiming
+     - Sequential Logic Cloning (Physical Floor Plan Aware Synthesis) I applied proper coding practices to produce clean, synthesizable RTL.

-## Day 3 – Gate-Level Simulation (GLS) & Debugging
+## Day 4: Gate-Level Simulation (GLS), Blocking vs Non-Blocking, Synthesis Mismatches

-The focus of this session was Gate-Level Simulation, where synthesized netlists are verified against the same testbench used for RTL simulation.
+The focus of this session was `Gate-Level Simulation`, where synthesized netlists are verified against the same testbench used for RTL simulation.
 This helped validate that synthesis does not alter the logical behavior.
-I studied common causes of mismatches such as missing sensitivity lists, uninitialized signals, improper blocking/non-blocking usage, and latch inference.
+I studied common causes of mismatches such as missing `sensitivity lists`, `uninitialized signals`, improper `blocking/non-blocking `usage, and `latch inference`.
 Waveform comparisons between RTL and GLS enabled practical debugging and refinement of RTL design.

-## Day 4 – Sequential Logic & Optimization Techniques

-This session emphasized the distinction between combinational and sequential hardware elements, including clock-driven registers and flip-flops.
-I explored how synthesis tools apply optimizations to improve timing and minimize area, such as removing unnecessary registers and refining state machines.
-By working with sequential circuits, I observed how register placement and logic restructuring can influence overall hardware performance.

-## Day 5 – Behavioral Modeling & Latch Avoidance
+## Day 5: Verilog Synthesis - Avoiding Latches, Loops & Scalable Hardware

-The final session focused on behavioral constructs in Verilog such as if-else, case statements, and loops, and how they translate into hardware.
-Key learnings included avoiding unintended latches caused by incomplete conditional assignments and understanding the difference between priority logic and parallel decision structures.
-Through practical examples, I applied proper default assignments and structured coding practices to produce clean, synthesizable RTL.
+The final session focused on behavioral constructs in Verilog such as `if-else,` `case statements`, and `loops`, and how they translate into hardware.
+Key learnings included avoiding unintended latches caused by incomplete `conditional assignments` and understanding the difference between `priority logic `and `parallel decision` structures.